John's list of recommended freeware applications

 Many installers are now using the installation of freeware to add the ASK toolbar or similar by default, although you CAN refuse.
 READ THE SMALL PRINT!
 If you DO have strange unwanted toolbars on your browser AdwCleaner will take them off.

 Free Operating System!

-Linux Mint is probably the easiest for Windows users to use
+Linux Mint is probably the easiest for Windows users.

 Sometimes its best not to install apps unless you need them frequently.
 For "one off" applications check my list of FREE "portable" applications that run WITHOUT installation so they dont "clog up" your machine.